isabellegalko/CVA/README.md

-This repository contains code and analysis for the Gulf of Alaska Climate Vulnerability Analysis.
+This repository contains code and analysis for the Gulf of Alaska Climate Vulnerability Assessment.